Dermatillomania Therapist Near Me/Online | Skin Picking Counseling

 Conclusion

 Dermatillomania is a mental health disorder characterized by an irresistible and compulsive desire to pick at your skin, that may require psychotherapeutic help from an experienced therapist.
-BetterHelp is an online platform that provides access to qualified dermatillomania therapists that can help you cope with skin picking.
+Dermatillomania therapists use different psychotherapies such as CBT, ACT, group therapy, and decoupling techniques to help you cope with the symptoms of dermatillomania.

 Additional Resources